Areas / ME6 · postcode district guide

 0%

-The median home in ME6, Tonbridge And Malling has sold for £309,600 over the last three years — broadly in line with the ~£290,000 England & Wales average.
-The average (£314,766) and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
-That's drawn from 469 recorded sales — a reasonably active local market.
+The average house price in ME6, Snodland over the last three years is £315,334, with a median sold price of £309,800 — broadly in line with the ~£290,000 England & Wales norm.
+The mean and median are close, so prices here are fairly evenly spread rather than skewed by a few outliers.
+That's drawn from 474 recorded sales — a reasonably active local market.

 ME6 price trend